Utilize these technology platforms and strategies to invest outside of the stock market in traditional and alternative investment asset classes.

 For example, if your variable HELOC rate is currently 5.5%, every dollar you put toward the HELOC is a 5.5% return on your money, minus the tax benefit.

-But consider credit card debt, margin debt at your brokerage, or high-interest mortgages or HELOCs to be an opportunity to deleverage and earn a return.
+But consider credit card debt, margin debt at your brokerage, or high-interest mortgages or HELOCs as opportunities to deleverage and earn an easy return.
 The less debt you have, the less vulnerable you are to economic volatility.

 Refinancing debt can save you a bundle.
 Especially the mortgage.
 If you can save a percentage or two on your interest rate, you can easily lower your payment by a few hundred dollars.
 The potential return on investment refinancing a loan is massive.